 - You are making cityscape photographs.
 Are you required to obtain written permission from every company in every office building within view?

-- A vigilante demands to see your ID so that you can be reported to the police.
+- You are photographing in a public place and a vigilante demands to see your ID so that you can be reported to the police.
 Are you required to hand it over?

 - You are carrying a camera while walking along suburban pavements.
 A car begins prowling alongside you for quite some time.
 Are you required to leave?